VCCRI/Spliceogen/README.md

 So for example, the column "gsDonRef" contains GeneSplicer scores representing donor motif strength for the reference sequence, whereas "mesDonAlt" consists of MaxEntScan scores representing acceptor motif strength for the alternative sequence.

+## Scalability

+Spliceogen is highly scalable.
+Predictions are generated at a rate of 2.3 million variants/compute hour, with peak memory usage less than 500Mb.
+Benchmarking was performed using a single compute node with 1 CPU allocated, without Branchpointer predictions.

 ## Database

 We provide two versions of the Spliceogen database.
-Both databases have genome-wide coverage, with predictions provided for every position within every annotated multi-exon protein-coding transcript (1.29 billion base pairs in total, or 4.9 billion SNVs).
+Both databases have genome-wide coverage, assessing every SNV at every position within every annotated multi-exon protein-coding transcript (1.29 billion base pairs in total, or 4.9 billion SNVs).
 They are available for both hg19 and hg38.

 The comprehensive version contains all scores, including for silencers and enhancers: